CyrusNchege/AWS-devops-100-day-challenge/project1/Readme.md

     return {"word_count": word_count}
 ```

-- Configure the Lambda function to use an existing or new execution role (which you will create in step 4).

-### 3. Create an Amazon Simple Notification Service (SNS) Topic
+- In the "Designer" section, click "Add trigger."
+- Select "S3" as the trigger type.
-- Search for "SNS" in the AWS Management Console.
+- Select the S3 bucket you created in the previous step.
+- Select "All object create events" as the event type.
-- Click the "Create topic" button.
+- Click "Add."
-- Give your topic a name and display name.
-- Click "Create topic."
+- Click "Save."

-### 4. Create an IAM Role
+### 5. Create an Amazon S3 Event Notification
-- Search for "IAM" in the AWS Management Console.
+- Search for "S3" in the AWS Management Console.
+- Click the name of your bucket.
+- Click the "Properties" tab.
+- Click the "Events notifications" tab.
-- Click "Roles" in the left navigation pane and then "Create role."
+- Click "Create event notification."
+- Enter a name for your event notification.
+- Select "All object create events" as the event type.
-- Select "Lambda" as the trusted entity.
+- Select "Lambda function" as the destination type.
-- In the "Permissions" step, attach policies that grant your Lambda function the necessary permissions.
-You can create a custom policy with the permissions you specified (s3:GetObject, s3:PutObject, sns:Publish).
-- Review and name the role (e.g., "DocumentManagementRole").

-### 5. Attach IAM Role to Lambda Function
-- After creating the IAM role, go back to your Lambda function in the Lambda console.
+- Select the Lambda function you created in the previous step.
-- In the "Function overview" section, scroll down to the "Execution role" and click "Edit."
-- Attach the IAM role you created (DocumentManagementRole) to the Lambda function.

-## Conclusion
-With these steps completed, your solution is set up to count words in documents uploaded to the S3 bucket and send notifications to the team leader through the SNS topic.
-Ensure that you've properly configured the S3 bucket's event trigger to invoke the Lambda function when new objects (documents) are created in the bucket.
+- Click "Save."